Subscribe to Updates

 Facebook Twitter LinkedIn Pinterest WhatsApp Email

-Removable orthodontics, called clear aligners or invisible aligners, are appliances for straightening our teeth, which can be removed during brushing or eating.
+Removable orthodontic clear aligners, also called Removable braces, are appliances for straightening our teeth, which can be removed during brushing or eating.
 You don’t need to wear them all the time during the entire treatment period.
-These orthodontic appliances are fabricated in clear or in plastic form.
+These orthodontic appliances are fabricated in clear or plastic form.
 They are shaped like mouthguards but can treat discrepancies in teeth.

 Common removable orthodontic appliances

-Most removable appliances are custom-made and tight-fitted on the teeth.
-You can use them for the purpose of either teeth discrepancy treatment or perfect orthodontics outcome achievement.
+Most removable orthodontic aligner appliances are custom-made and tight-fitted on the teeth.
+They are used for teeth straightening treatment to get a perfect orthodontics outcome achievement.
 After the orthodontic treatment, we need appliances to prevent misalignment of the teeth.

 The first of these appliances are aligners that help achieve straightened teeth.
 The most famous of these clear, invisible orthodontic appliances are in the following forms and ways: